 Pumpkin Patch Art is always on our to-do list this time of year.
 We decided to use bubble wrap to give our pumpkins some fun texture this year and a cookie cutter to help define their shape.

-Start by tracing a pumpkin cookie cutter onto a piece of bubble wrap with a black marker.
+1. Start by tracing your pumpkin cookie cutter onto a piece of bubble wrap with a black marker.
 Cut the shape out.

-Grab your pumpkin-shaped cookie cutter again, press it into orange paint and press it onto each bubble wrap pumpkin shape.
+3. Grab your pumpkin-shaped cookie cutter again, press it into orange paint and press it onto each bubble wrap pumpkin shape.
 It gives your pumpkins more definition.
-This is awesome hand-to-eye coordination practice for a toddler.
-I was pleasantly surprised with how well Lila matched up the cookie cutter shape to the bubble wrap pumpkins.
+This is awesome hand-to-eye coordination practice for a toddler and preschooler as well.
+I was pleasantly surprised with how well my daughter matched up the cookie cutter shape to the bubble wrap pumpkins.

 I love the texture of the bubble wrap in the pumpkins combined with the sparkly glitter.
 I can't wait to head up the pumpkin patch and bring home some pumpkins for the front porch!